Bijman/srb2bld/README.md

 8. If you choose branch other than default, configuration directory's name will be changed, for example ".srb2" will become ".srb2udmf", if "udmf" was chosen.
 Still remember to make backup of configuration/save files, before upgrading to next release of SRB2/SRB2Kart/Ring Racers build, if you chose default branch or kept previously chosen different branch.

-9. If you have error "invalid file system type on '/sys/fs/cgroup'", while running script, issue could be with not running cgroups service "sudo systemctl enable cgconfig && sudo systemctl start cgconfig" or "sudo systemctl enable cgmanager && sudo systemctl start cgmanager" or "sudo rc-update add cgroups && sudo rc-service cgroups start" and reboot system.
+9. If you have error "invalid file system type on '/sys/fs/cgroup'", while running script, issue could be with not running cgroups service `sudo systemctl enable cgconfig && sudo systemctl start cgconfig` or `sudo systemctl enable cgmanager && sudo systemctl start cgmanager` or `sudo rc-update add cgroups && sudo rc-service cgroups start` and reboot system.

 10. Other cgroup errors like: "Failed to add conmon to cgroupfs sandbox cgroup: creating cgroup for pids: mkdir /sys/fs/cgroup/pids: no such file or directory.
-Error: OCI runtime error: runc: runc create failed: no cgroup mount found in mountinfo"" can be solved with "sudo mount -t cgroup cgroup /sys/fs/cgroup" for temporarily mounting or put "cgroup /sys/fs/cgroup cgroup defaults 0 0" at /etc/fstab for mounting at OS boot.
+Error: OCI runtime error: runc: runc create failed: no cgroup mount found in mountinfo"" can be solved with `sudo mount -t cgroup cgroup /sys/fs/cgroup` for temporarily mounting or put "cgroup /sys/fs/cgroup cgroup defaults 0 0" at /etc/fstab for mounting at OS boot.

 11. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
 For example "testuser:231072:65536" will assign 65,536 subordinate UIDs/GIDs (231072-296607) to user called "testuser", so configure to user you are logged to.
 If you still have permission errors, increase range for user you are logged to in files /etc/subuid and /etc/subgid, for example "testuser:231072:200000".
-Additionally, if you have podman installed, enter "podman system migrate".
+Additionally, if you have podman installed, enter `podman system migrate`.

-12. If you encounter issue for example "cp: missing destination file operand after '/home/[username]/.local/share/srb2bld/builds/srb2-2.0/build/AppDir/usr/lib'", while installing 32-bit old SRB2 build or building AppImage/Flatpak, please set "sudo setsebool -P allow_execstack 1" to adjust activated SELinux for allowing executable stacks globally on host OS or create SELinux rules for specific executable stack with recent AVC denial "sudo ausearch -m avc -ts recent | audit2allow -M my_execstack_policy", "sudo semodule -i my_execstack_policy.pp".
+12. If you encounter issue for example "cp: missing destination file operand after '/home/[username]/.local/share/srb2bld/builds/srb2-2.0/build/AppDir/usr/lib'", while installing 32-bit old SRB2 build or building AppImage/Flatpak, please set `sudo setsebool -P allow_execstack 1` to adjust activated SELinux for allowing executable stacks globally on host OS or create SELinux rules for specific executable stack with recent AVC denial `sudo ausearch -m avc -ts recent | audit2allow -M my_execstack_policy`, `sudo semodule -i my_execstack_policy.pp`.

 13. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".